-In Slave mode, if the Wait for Receive bit (BUFWR in SPIn.CRTLB) is written to '1', the transmission of user data starts as soon as the \overline{SS} pin is driven low.
+In Slave mode, if the Buffer mode Wait for Receive (BUFWR) bit in SPIn.CRTLB is written to '1', the transmission of user data starts as soon as the \overline{SS} pin is driven low.
 Figure 26-4 shows a transmission sequence with this configuration.
-Notice how the value 0x45 is written to the Data register (SPIn.DATA) but never transmitted.
+Notice how the value 0x45 is written to the Data (SPIn.DATA) register but never transmitted.

-All writes to the Data register (SPIn.DATA) go to the Transmit Data Buffer register.
-The figure above shows that the value 0x43 is written to the Data register (SPIn.DATA) and since the \overline{SS} pin is high it is copied to the shift register in the next cycle.
+All writes to the Data (SPIn.DATA) register go to the Transmit Data Buffer register.
+The figure above shows that the value 0x43 is written to the Data (SPIn.DATA) register, and since the \overline{SS} pin is high, it is copied to the shift register in the next cycle.
 Then the next write (0x44) will go to the Transmit Data Buffer register.
-During the first transfer the value 0x43 will be shifted out.
-In the figure above, the value 0x45 is written to the Data register (SPIn.DATA), but the Transmit Data Buffer register is not updated since the DREIF is low.
+During the first transfer, the value 0x43 will be shifted out.
+In the figure above, the value 0x45 is written to the Data (SPIn.DATA) register, but the Transmit Data Buffer register is not updated since the DREIF is low.
 After the transfer is completed, the value 0x44 from the Transmit Data Buffer register is copied to the shift register.
+The value 0x46 is written to the Transmit Data Buffer register is copied to the shift register.
 The value 0x46 is written to the Transmit Data Buffer register.
 During the next two transfers, 0x44 and 0x46 are shifted out.
-The flags behave identical to Buffer Mode Wait for Receive Bit (BUFWR in SPIn.CTRLB) set to '0'.
+The flags behave identically to the Buffer Mode Wait for Receive (BUFWR) bit in SPIn.CTRLB set to '0'.